 Chore Chart Worksheet

-An important part of teaching a child responsibility, accountability and maturity is to provide structure and routine in the daily schedule.
+An important part of teaching a child responsibility, accountability, and maturity is to provide structure and routine in their daily schedule.

 About This Worksheet

-This is the Chore Chart worksheet.
-On this worksheet there is a weekly calendar that is intended to track completed chores throughout the week.
+Visuals can serve as excellent aids when introducing a child to daily chores.
+The Chore Chart worksheet is a weekly calendar intended to keep track of completed chores throughout the week.

 Instructions

-At the beginning of the week, the parent is to sit with the child and review chores for the week.
-The parent and child work together to:
+At the beginning of the week, the parent is to sit with the child and review weekly chores.
+The parent and child work together to list chores for the child to complete and agree on a reward if they meet their goal.

-During the week, spend some time each night with the child reviewing what was complete on the chart.
-Mark all of the completed chores with either a sticker or check mark.
-If the child reaches their goal they receive their reward.
+During the week, spend some time each night with the child reviewing what was completed on the chart.
+Mark all completed chores with either a sticker or a check mark.
+If the child reaches their goal, they receive their reward.
+This worksheet can be used as a homework assignment with children in individual and family therapy.

 Download Chore Chart Worksheet